-In conversations with clients about the impact of the current economic downturn, I keep hearing one concern everyone seems to share: “how can we help our people manage the strain of all the budget cuts, layoffs, and reorganizations?”
+In conversations with clients about the impact of the current economic downturn, I keep hearing one concern everyone seems to share: “How can we help our people manage the strain of all the uncertainty, disruptions, cuts, and layoffs?

-Employees are worried about their jobs even while adapting to major changes in their work environment — new reporting relationships, restructured work teams, different job assignments.
-Even when they understand the necessity for all the changes, the effects can be debilitating — communication gets more difficult, morale sags, and productivity slows.
+Employees are worried about their jobs even while adapting to major changes in their work environment and an unclear future—new reporting relationships, restructured work teams, working from home.
+Even when they understand the necessity for all the changes, the effects can be debilitating—communication gets more difficult, morale sags, productivity slows, and energy drains.

 To improve versatility, managers and employees need to: